DravenusRex/stalker-gamma-linux-guide/README.md

 - If you want to mess around with the shader menu in game, make a save first.
 It does not block mouse input from the game, and you might end up throwing a grenade and causing a faction war.
 Also, for this reason it would not be recommended for a permadeath run.

 iii.
 The FPS limiter present in the graphics settings may lead to choppiness and sharp screen tearing.
 Consider using VSync without the FPS limiter instead.
-(This was tested with Nvidia's proprietary Linux drivers and may not apply to you.)
+(This was tested with Nvidia's proprietary Linux drivers on plain Arch Linux and may not at all apply to you.)

 <h4>By now, you should have a fully playable (though likely imperfect) S.T.A.L.K.E.R. - G.A.M.M.A. experience on Linux.</h4>

 <h3>Thanks to:</h3>

-[DravenusRex](https://github.com/DravenusRex/) - Writing the original guide.

 no.#3094 (LafreSita) - Groundwork for the wineprefix.